FengD/SSHPolicyManagerGPU_server/README.md

 * `ssh_port`: Used for ssh login.
 * `custom_port`: Used for custom usage.
 * `user`: the name of the user.
 Used for data transform from container to host.
-It will create a folder in /data/datasets/users/ with the name of the username given. ==If you want to use other storage, you could mount the storage and create the folder in the volume==.
-Gives user docker group rights. ==sudo usermod -aG docker ${USER}==
+It will create a folder in /data/datasets/users/ with the name of the username given. `If you want to use other storage, you could mount the storage and create the folder in the volume`.
+Gives user docker group rights. `sudo usermod -aG docker ${USER}`
-* `image tag`: the tag of the docker image. ==The namespace of the image should be the same as it is in the create command part==.
+* `image tag`: the tag of the docker image. `The namespace of the image should be the same as it is in the create command part`.
 * `ai_data`: whether mount a read-only data volume.
 * `option`: custom create container options.